 Camden Street Drain Replacement

-Clark Construction provided design-build services for CSX Transportation to construct new drainage infrastructure in the Howard Street Tunnel in downtown Baltimore, MD.
+Clark Water provided design-build services for CSX Transportation to construct new drainage infrastructure in the Howard Street Tunnel in downtown Baltimore, MD.

 The objective of this project was to install a new pump station and gravity siphon system with a 60" storm drain approximately 10' below the existing track level and plug the existing 48" storm drain to alleviate flooding inside the Howard Street Tunnel.